panossot/jam-metrics/README.md

-# Jboss-Automated-Metrics
+# JAM-Application-Metrics
 This library is created to facilitate the creation, record and monitoring of metrics for any deployment.
+(Initial project JBoss-Automated Metrics renamed)

 ## How to use
-Just define in your deployment the operations of JBoss-Automated-Metrics that you would like to enable using the JBossAutomatedMeticsProperties api.
+Just define in your deployment the operations of JAM-Application-Metrics that you would like to enable using the JBossAutomatedMeticsProperties api.

 Then, annotate the method of your ejb with the annotation @Metric(fieldName = {"field name of first metric","field name of second metric", etc}, deploymentName="some name characteristic to the deployment") .

 ######The annotation parameter deploymentName is used for grouping of metrics under the same metric-properties configuration.

 ## Example of usage
-An example of usage can be found under the folder AutomatedMetricsStandalone/AutomatedMetricsApiTest.
+An example of usage can be found under the folder ApplicationMetricsStandalone/ApplicationMetricsApiTest.

 Deploy the generated .war file on Wildfly server to see the metrics being printed.

 <br/>

-## JBoss-Automated-Metrics are now available as a Wildfly Subsystem Extension
+## JAM-Application-Metrics are now available as a Wildfly Subsystem Extension
-Please, read WILDFLY_SUBSYSTEM_EXTENSION.md to see how you can add JBoss-Automated-Metrics as a Wildfly Subsystem Extension.
+Please, read WILDFLY_SUBSYSTEM_EXTENSION.md to see how you can add JAM-Application-Metrics as a Wildfly Subsystem Extension.

 <br/>

-## JBoss-Automated-Metrics are now availbale using JAVA SE
+## JAM-Application-Metrics are now availbale using JAVA SE
-Please, check the example in JavaSeAutomatedMetrics/AutomatedMetricsJavaSeApiTest directory to see how you can use JBoss-Automated-Metrics with JAVA SE.
+Please, check the example in JavaSeApplicationMetrics/ApplicationMetricsJavaSeApiTest directory to see how you can use JAM-Application-Metrics with JAVA SE.

 <br/>

 ##License
-JBoss-Automated-Metrics are released under Apache License, Version 2.0 as described in the LICENSE document
+JAM-Application-Metrics are released under Apache License, Version 2.0 as described in the LICENSE document

 Copyleft 2015 Red Hat, Inc.